This document is licensed under

 An adjustment has been made tot the bbox filter.
 It now also supports the bbox-crs parameter.
 Only 2 addresses are available in the below defined bbox. https://test.haleconnect.de/ogcapi/datasets/simplified-addresses/v1/collections/SimpleAddress/items?f=json&bbox-crs=http://www.opengis.net/def/crs/EPSG/0/28992&bbox=252200,593000,252710,594000

-It complies with all the rules, except for rule https://publicatie.centrumvoorstandaarden.nl/api/adr/#api-48.
+It complies with all the rules, except for one.
+It does not comply with the rule https://gitdocumentatie.logius.nl/publicatie/api/adr/#/core/no-trailing-slash.
 This rule in the Dutch ADR prescribes that none of the API endpoints should have a trailing slash.
 However, the OGC specification states that the landing page (i.e. "Home") should have a trailing slash.
 So the rules contradict.
 It is expected that in future, this ADR-rule will make an exception for the landing page.

 CRS ETRS89 and WGS84